LouisJackman/language-x/README.md

      * name `innerFactorial`.
      *
      * `for` is a cross between Java's enhanced-for loop and Scheme's named-let.
+     * It looks similar to `while let`, but takes irrefutable bindings rather
+     * than refuttable ones.
      */
     var innerFactorial = for var n = 20, result = 1 {
         if n <= 0 {